mindspore-lab/mindcv/README.md

 * Loss
 	* Cross Entropy (w/ class weight and auxilary logit support)
 	* Binary Cross Entropy  (w/ class weight and auxilary logit support)
+	* Soft Cross Entropy Loss (automatically enabled if mixup or label smoothing is used)
+	* Soft Binary Cross Entropy Loss (automatically enabled if mixup or label smoothing is used)
 </details>

 ## Notes